-October 15th – Standard Extension
+October 15th – Standard Extension Using Form 4868

 For US taxpayers abroad who need more time to file past June 15th, you can then file Form 4868 and get an extension until October 15th.
 This includes an extension on FBAR as well.

-If you recently moved outside of the US, you may actually qualify for special tax treatment.
-If you file Form 2350 prior to the due date of your tax return, which is June 15th if you are out of the country, then you are allowed an additional two-month extension past the regular extended filing date of Oct.
-15th.
+If you recently moved outside of the US, you may qualify for special tax treatment.
+If you file Form 2350 prior to the due date of your tax return, which is June 15th if you are out of the country, then you are allowed an additional two-month extension past the regular extended filing date of October 15th.